cgwire/kitsu/permissions/README.md

 # Permissions

 Kitsu proposes a simple permission scheme to manage your productions.
-They can be set via the People studio module
+They can be set via the People studio module.

 ## Admin